Saasufy/saasufy-components/README.md

 ### if-group

 A component which exposes a `show-content` property which can be set to true or false to show or hide its content.
-It's intended to be placed inside a `model-viewer`, `collection-browser` or `collection-reducer` component such that the true/false value of the `show-content` attribute can be computed using a template `{{expression}}` placeholder.
+It's intended to be placed inside a `model-viewer`, `collection-viewer` or `collection-reducer` component such that the true/false value of the `show-content` attribute can be computed using a template `{{expression}}` placeholder.
 This component requires a template and a viewport to be slotted in.
 The content of the template will not be processed unless the `show-content` condition is met.

 **Import**